 - As of January 2019, you no longer must have dataset refresh set up to run a subscription.
 It runs independent of any scheduled refreshes you have set up.

-Subscribe to a dashboard or a report page
+Subscribe to a dashboard, report page, or paginated report

-Whether you're subscribing to a dashboard or report, the process is similar.
+Whether you're subscribing to a dashboard, report, or paginated report, the process is similar.
 The same button allows you to subscribe to Power BI service dashboards and reports.

 Open the dashboard or report.